 The applications of spatial and intensity transformations are numerous.
-We have demonstrated applications to the realignment problem and spatial normalization.
+We have demonstrated applications to the realignment problem and spatial normalisation.
 Here we consider other applications and extensions.
 Applications can be classified according to the goal of the transformation.
-The objectives of most transformations fall under three general headings: (i) Reducing differences of a specific sort to facilitate comparison among images. (ii) Characterization of differences in spatial topography. (iii) Image restoration and segmentation.
+The objectives of most transformations fall under three general headings: 1) reducing differences of a specific sort to facilitate comparison among images, 2) characterisation of differences in spatial topography, and 3) image restoration and segmentation.

-The examples in this paper have focussed on the first class of applications in the sense that image realignment and normalization are usually implemented as a prelude to comparison among scans.
-The second class of applications asks 'what are the important modes of anatomical (topographic) variation?' or 'what are the anatomical differences between one set of scans and another?'.
+The examples in this paper have focused on the first class of applications in the sense that image realignment and normalisation are usually implemented as a prelude to comparison among scans.
+The second class of applications asks "what are the important modes of anatomical (topographic) variation?" or "what are the anatomical differences between one set of scans and another?"
 The answers to both these questions depend on a complete specification of the spatial topography of each image.
 We propose that this specification could be in terms of the spatial distortion required to map an arbitrary image onto some reference.
-For example the topography of an image can be characterized in terms of the coefficients corresponding to the spatial basis functions.
-This simple list of coefficients, taken in conjunction with the reference image, is a complete specification of the topography of the original image (down to the resolution imposed by the basis functions).
-The importance of this observation is that anatomical topography can be characterized by a multivariate measure (the coefficients) and subject to conventional multivariate statistics.
+For example, the topography of an image can be characterized in terms of the coefficients corresponding to the spatial basis functions.
+This simple list of coefficients, taken in conjunction with the reference image, is a complete object spatially transformed original MRI transformed & convolved intensity transformed specification of the topography of the original image (down to the resolution imposed by the basis functions).
+The importance of this observation is that anatomical topography can be characterized by a multivariate measure (the coefficients) and is subject to conventional multivariate statistics.